 5. Making sure you’re lockdown-proof with your gym software

 When gyms were forced to close worldwide as an effort to stop the spread of COVID-19, many studios – including boutique fitness studios – were completely unprepared.
 Most had no plan on how to retain customers and keep them on their subscription plans.
 Some have taken to online classes on Facebook and platforms like Teachable.
-Others have decided to develop their own workout apps.
+Others have decided to develop web applications dedicated for workout.

 Les Mills Core serves as a perfect example of a business that decided on the latter.
 Despite being a digital service, before the pandemic, the gym software company primarily relied on their B2B collaboration with brick-and-mortar gyms.
 They offered virtual, live, and on-demand classes, helping studios spread workout sessions evenly throughout the day.